django-cas-ng/django-cas-ng/README.rst

 django_cas_ng.signals.cas_user_logout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sent on user logout.
-Will be fire over manual logout or logout via CAS SingleLogOut query.
+Will be fired over manual logout or logout via CAS SingleLogOut query.

 **Arguments sent with this signal**